GetDKAN/dkan-tools/README.md

       * `--tag=<tag>` To build a site using a specific DKAN tag rather than from master.
       * `--branch=<branch-name>` Similarly, you can build a specific branch of DKAN by using this option.

 5. Install DKAN.
-      * Add the `--frontend` option again to **enable** the dkan_frontend module.
-This module provides the routes that connect Drupal to the decoupled front end.
-Be sure to follow the [data-catalog-frontend](https://github.com/GetDKAN/data-catalog-frontend#using-the-app) instructions to build the frontend application.
+Creates a database, installs Drupal, enables DKAN.

 ```bash
 dktl install
 ```

----

-**NOTE: The install command currently runs extra drush commands to set up basic configuration and enables non-essential dkan and drupal modules that are nice to have on a fresh install but may not be needed if you are adding DKAN to an existing site.**

----
+  - Install options:
+      * `--frontend` Add this option again to **enable** the dkan_frontend module.
+This module provides the routes that connect Drupal to the decoupled front end.
+Be sure to follow the [frontend](https://github.com/GetDKAN/data-catalog-frontend#using-the-app) instructions for building the React application and updating pages after adding your own content.
+      * `--existing-config` Add this option to preserve existing configuration.
+      * `--demo` Use this option to have the frontend enabled, example content created, and the React pages built.

 6. Access the site: `dktl drush uli --uri=dkan`, or you can find the local site URL by typing `dktl url`.